Find your cheapest way to buy a house

 - Reduced mortgage insurance costs

-USDA loans do require ongoing mortgage insurance, but it’s cheaper than other low–down–payment loan types.
+USDA loans do require ongoing mortgage insurance, but premiums are cheaper than other low-down-payment loan types.

-This is an excellent, low–cost way to get your foot in the door as a homeowner.Check your USDA loan eligibility (Nov 26th, 2021)
+This is an excellent, low-cost way to get your foot in the door as a homeowner.Check your zero-down eligibility.
+Start here

 2. Use a low-down-payment mortgage